 - Testing of foot sensation, using a 10 g monofilament or vibration.

 - Inspection of any foot deformity and footwear.

-- Classification of foot risk as (if the patient has had any previous foot ulcer or deformity or skin changes, manage as high-risk): low current risk, increased risk, high-risk and ulcerated foot.
+- Classification of foot risk as (if the patient has had any previous foot ulcer or deformity or skin changes, manage as high-risk): low current risk, moderate-risk, high-risk and active diabetic foot problem.

-- Risk stratification: the recent Scottish Intercollegiate Guidelines Network (SIGN) guideline classifies risk as:
+- Risk stratification: the Scottish Intercollegiate Guidelines Network (SIGN) guideline classifies risk as:

 - Low: no risk factors present - eg, no loss of sensation, no signs of peripheral arterial disease and no other risk factors.